MANSIBAGOHIL/Millis-way-graph-theory-game/README.md

 ## How the Game Was Built

-1. We selected the Hamiltonian graph concept as the educational foundation of the game.
+1. Selected the Hamiltonian graph concept as the educational foundation of the game.
-2. We designed a map in which Milli travels through task locations before reaching school.
+2. Designed a map in which Milli travels through task locations before reaching school.
-3. We created a game panel with a timed update-and-render loop.
+3. Created a game panel with a timed update-and-render loop.
-4. We implemented keyboard movement, sprite rendering, and world-to-screen positioning.
+4. Implemented keyboard movement, sprite rendering, and world-to-screen positioning.
-5. We added collision checking for tiles, objects, and NPCs.
+5. Added collision checking for tiles, objects, and NPCs.
-6. We placed keys and other game objects at defined coordinates in the map.
+6. Placed keys and other game objects at defined coordinates in the map.
-7. We created dialogue, pause, title, and completion states.
+7. Created dialogue, pause, title, and completion states.
-8. We connected completion of the required tasks to an explanation of the Hamiltonian graph concept.
+8. Connected completion of the required tasks to an explanation of the Hamiltonian graph concept.

-## What We Learned
+## What I Learned

 - How graph theory can be presented through interactive gameplay
 - How to organize a Java game into `main`, `entity`, `object`, and `tile` packages